dell-asm/dell-brocade/README.md

       url ssh://root:secret@brocade_fos1.example.com:22

 ### Brocade FOS operations
-This module can be used to create or delete an Alias, create or delete a zone, add or remove member from a Zone, create or delete config, Activate or Deactivate Config.
+This module can be used to create or delete an alias,add/remove member to/from alias, create or delete a zone, add/remove member to/from a zone, create or delete config, activate or de-activate config.
 For example:

    brocade_member_alias { 'demoAlias':
-    ensure => 'present',
+    name   => 'demoAlias:50:00:d3:10:00:5e:c4:ad;50:00:d3:10:00:5e:c4:ac'
-    member => '"50:00:d3:10:00:5e:c4:ad ; 50:00:d3:10:00:5e:c4:ac"'
+    ensure => 'present'
   }

   brocade_zone { 'demozone':